Honda Gold Wing: GL1000

-2nd Generation
+Second generation

 GL1100(SC02)

 After five years of the GL1000, the second-generation Gold Wing was released in 1979 as a 1980 model, and the GL1100 would be continued through the 1983 model year.
 The GL1100 was manufactured in Japan until May 1980 when Honda started assembling 1981 models at the Marysville Motorcycle Plant in Ohio, which had been making frames and parts for various models since 1974.
 Gold Wings would be built at a rate of 150 units a day for the years 1981–1983.
 Engines were still being built in Japan, but Honda began to market the machine as being made in America.

 The Gold Wing faced competition from Japan in the form of the Suzuki GS1000 with an inline-four engine, and especially in the Kawasaki Z1300 that had a massive DOHC 1300cc straight-six engine with water cooling.
 Honda responded by increasing the displacement of the Gold Wing, and then followed-up by announcing the first Japanese full-dress tourer.
 The new engine was more than just a GL1000 with a 3 mm larger bore, the alterations clearly emphasized torque over horsepower.
 The cylinder heads were modified to improve combustion at low and middle engine speeds, transmission gear ratios were changed and the final drive ratio shortened to make more torque available at highway speeds.
 The bore size for all four carburetors was again reduced by 1 mm, to 30 mm.

 The wheelbase was lengthened over that of the GL1000, and air suspension was added.
 The GL1100 had an adjustable seat, and for the first time used tubeless tires, mounted on black reverse ComStar wheels.
 The naked Gold Wing, which would become known as the Standard model, weighed 589 lb dry.
-In spite of the fact that here were only minor changes to differentiate the GL1100 '81 edition from the previous year.
+In spite of the fact that there were only minor changes to differentiate the GL1100 '81 edition from the previous year.

 Ridden by Emilio Scotto, the GL1100 is the bike that toured the world.
 Holding the record for the longest distance of any motorcycle total distance of 457,000 miles (735,000 km).

 All the 1982 Gold Wings had transmission ratios revised (again) to lower engine rpm at cruising speeds, new brakes with twin-piston calipers and wider tires on smaller wheels.
 Dry weight for the GL1100 '82 was 595 lb.

 Transmission gear ratios were revised yet again for the 1983 Gold Wings to lessen engine speed on the highway.
 But the significant changes were not to the engine, they were to the running gear in this last year for GL1100s.
 Cast aluminum eleven-spoke wheels replaced the ComStars.
 The front suspension was endowed with TRAC anti-dive forks with an integrated fork brace, and the rear suspension worked even with no air pressure.
 Honda's first combined braking system, dubbed Unified Braking at the time, debuted in 1983; it engaged both front and rear brakes in unison when the brake pedal was applied.
 Dry weight for the standard GL1100 inched up to 599 lb.